QuickBooks Blog

 • Net income or loss

-You can click on any number in the totals column to get a detailed transaction list for that particular item, and even automatically calculate each expense as a percentage of your income to track overspend or underspend.
+You can click on any number in the totals column and get a detailed transaction list for that particular item, then automatically calculate each expense as a percentage of your income so you can track over or underspend.

 Find out more about QuickBooks reports and start your free trial today.